She saw her mother for the first time in seventy-three years.

 Didn’t Mengele send you to the crematorium?

-I know eight weeks after that Yom Kippur night
+Eight weeks after that dreadful Yom Kippur night

-when we both heard the screams of the children
+when we heard the screams of the children

-forced out of the dark barracks to be gassed,
+forced out of the darkened barracks to be gassed,

-Mengele shoved you to the other side in Barracks 22.
+Mengele shoved you, Mother, to the side in Barracks 22.

 Is Papa with you?
 Oh, how could he be?